Chimera-tools/ChimPipe/docs/source/manual.rst

 	transcript_type "protein_coding"; transcript_status "KNOWN"; transcript_name "OR4F5-001"; exon_number 1; exon_id "ENSE00002319515.1"; level 2; tag "basic"; tag "appris_principal";
 	tag	"CCDS"; ccdsid "CCDS30547.1"; havana_gene "OTTHUMG00000001094.1"; havana_transcript "OTTHUMT00000003223.1";

-ChimPipe has been benchmarked with `Gencode v10`_ and `UCSC Known Genes`_ annotation.
-It displayed a better sensitivity with Gencode v10 while the similar false positive rate was similar (see Benchmark section).
-Thus, we encourage the user to use Gencode annotation, it is a richer annotation what increase the sensitivity of the chimera detection process.
+.. note:: ChimPipe has been benchmarked with `Gencode v10`_ and `UCSC Known Genes`_  humna annotation.
+It displayed a better sensitivity with Gencode v10 while the similar false positive rate was similar.
+Thus, it is advisable to use Gencode annotation, it is a richer annotation what increase the sensitivity of the chimera detection process.

 .. _Gencode v10: http://www.gencodegenes.org/releases/10.html
 .. _UCSC Known Genes: https://genome.ucsc.edu/cgi-bin/hgTables?command=start